quicwg/base-drafts/draft-ietf-quic-transport.md

 a list of QUIC versions the client supports.

-A server that understands the version selected by the client can extract the list of QUIC versions and select an alternative version from the list of versions provided by the client.
+A server that understands the version selected by the client can extract the list of QUIC versions in the `supported_versions` field included in the client transport parameters.
 A server MAY choose a version from that list if that version is compatible with the version selected by the client.
-A server MAY choose a version that the client believes to be unsupported.
 The server sends its first packet as though it was continuing with the selected version.

-A QUIC version is compatible with another version if the cryptographic handshake message sent in the first packet can be used in both versions.
+A QUIC version is compatible with another version if the cryptographic handshake message carried in the first packet can be used in both versions.
 A compatible version is also able to identify and acknowledge the first packet sent by the client in some fashion.

 Other QUIC versions might have different constraints in determining what is compatible.
 In order to facilitate this process, new QUIC versions could define a process for transforming the first packet from other compatible versions into the equivalent packet in the new version.

 Upgrading in this manner allows a server to upgrade without incurring the round trip imposed by sending a Version Negotiation packet.
-It also allows clients to send their first packet using a widely deployed version, without the risk of having to use that version with servers that supports a more-preferred version.
+It also allows clients to send their first packet using a widely deployed version, without the risk of having to use that version with a server that supports a more-preferred version.

 A server MUST NOT send a Version Negotiation packet if it prefers a version that is not compatible with the version the client initially chose; a server has to